Meet the enigmatic, Haley Johnsen.

 Haley's songs delve into the depths of self-doubt, the wistful beauty of nostalgia, and the resilience required to weather life's storms.
 Her genuine songwriting prowess, combined with her electrifying performances, elicit powerful emotional responses.
 She explains, 'I want my music to inspire people to overcome challenges, to embrace hope, and to believe in their authentic selves.'

 Her stage presence is nothing short of electrifying, imbued with a rare sincerity that's profoundly endearing.
 With or without a band, Haley's shows leave audiences grinning ear to ear and shedding heartfelt tears.

-Not fully diving into her artistry until her early 20’s, Haley got serious about music after an exceptional journey to the top 24 on American idol season 11 in 2012.
-Upon coming home, Haley wrote around 200 songs in her parents back shed over the span of about three years, with the most memorable songs being added to her debut EP, Through the Blue, which was released in 2015.
-She followed up with her second EP, When You Lit The Sky, in 2017, along with a handful of singles, national tours, and a lot of cutting her teeth with her hometown band.
+Haley's artistic journey took flight in her early twenties, ignited by her remarkable journey to the top 24 on American Idol Season 11 in 2012.
+Returning home, she crafted around 200 songs in her parents' backyard shed over three years, with the most captivating ones finding a home on her debut EP, 'Through the Blue,' in 2015.
+Subsequently, she released her second EP, 'When You Lit The Sky,' in 2017, alongside a string of singles, national tours, and formative experiences with her hometown band.

 In 2019, Haley's career skyrocketed when, just one day into her inaugural European tour, she was recruited as a bassist and backup vocalist for indie-pop sensation Big Wild.
 She embraced this opportunity with such fervor that she learned her bass parts while hurtling down the Autobahn.
 Her time with Big Wild led her to grace renowned festivals such as Lollapalooza, Coachella, Bonnaroo, and perform three sold-out shows at the iconic Red Rocks Amphitheatre.